elchrisso-com/elchrisso-com.github.io/the-dinner/index.md

 For those not coming to the dinner, there will be light food and drink provided in Staburret (one of the houses on the reception estate) from 4pm to 7.30pm.

-**There will be fish, meat and cheeses; so please inform us of dietary requirements by 10 July.**
+**There will be fish, meat and cheeses and cake; so please inform us of dietary requirements by mid July.**